mecitsemerci/blog/src/posts/json_time_in_go.md

 excerpt: "Golang json (un)marshal custom date formats"
 ---

-If we want to create a RESTFul api, we may need a date type field.
-Especially you are doing an integration api, the date format may not always be what you want.
-Json serialization on GO can be annoying sometimes.
+If we want to create a RESTFul API, we may need a date type field.
+Especially you are doing an integration API, the date format may not always be what you want.
+JSON serialization on GO can be annoying sometimes.
 In such cases, you can follow a method like that.

 ```go
 package customTypes